-We have 19 children in our class.
+We have 24 children in our class this year, made up of Reception and Year One children.
 Our teacher is Miss Katie Loney.
-Our Classroom Assistant is Mr Unwin.
+Our Classroom Assistant is Miss Holmes.

 Fresh fruit is available daily and we encourage the children to make healthy choices.